-Treasury manages liquidity and funding, in accordance with the Management Board-approved risk appetite across a range of relevant metrics, and implements a number of tools to monitor these and ensure compliance.
+Treasury manages liquidity and funding, in accordance with the Management Board-approved risk appetite across a range of relevant metrics and implements a number of tools to monitor these and ensure compliance.
 In addition, Treasury works closely with LRM and business divisions, to identify, analyze and understand underlying liquidity risk characteristics within business portfolios.
 These parties are engaged in regular dialogue regarding changes in the Bank's position arising from business activities and market circumstances.
-Dedicated business and material legal entity targets are allocated to ensure the Group operates within its overall liquidity and funding risk appetite.
+Dedicated business and key legal entity limits and thresholds exist to ensure DB operates within its overall liquidity and funding risk appetite.

 LRM serves as a 2nd LoD and is accountable for overseeing and evaluating the effectiveness of the liquidity management activities performed by Treasury and 1st LoD.
 LRM serves as the 2nd LoD within the context of liquidity risk, and directly supports the Americas CRO in overseeing the liquidity risk management framework for the DB Americas region.
-At least annually, LRM reviews and evaluates the adequacy and effectiveness of DB's liquidity risk management processes including its liquidity processes and assumptions, assesses whether DB's operations comply with applicable laws, regulations, supervisory guidance, and sound business practices and report material issues to the RiskCo.
+At least annually, LRM reviews and evaluates the adequacy and effectiveness of DB's liquidity risk management processes including its liquidity processes and assumptions, assesses whether DB's operations comply with applicable laws, regulations, supervisory guidance, and sound business practices and report material issues to the RiskComittee.